atyoussef/csc-414-threads/README.md

 A conditional variable in two thread can enforce certain parts of the two threads to be executed in a pre defined order.
 We make sure that threads are running in a fixed order for a certain protion of their code.
-We have to use unique_lock for condition variable we cannot use lockguard because we have to lock and unlock several times
+We have to use unique_lock for condition variable we cannot use lockguard because we have to lock and unlock several times.
+The key idea of a conditional variable is to make it possible for a thread to go to sleep inside its critical section,by automatically releasing the lock at the same time it is going to sleep.

 ### Implementation